 The Journal of Interreligious Studies is currently seeking reviews of the following books.
-If you are interested, please send an email to our Book Review Editor, Lucinda Mosher, with the following information.
+If you are interested, please send an email to our Senior Editor, Lucinda Mosher, with the following information.
 You may also offer to review a book not listed.

 1. Title of book